2025 Butler Bulldogs football team

-The 2025 Butler Bulldogs football team represent Butler University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
-They are led by first-year head coach Kevin Lynch, who was hired after former coach Mike Uremovich left the program to become the head coach at Ball State.
-Lynch is assisted by first-year offensive coordinator Colin Johnson and first-year defensive coordinator Jordan Belfiori.
-The Bulldogs play home games at the Bud and Jackie Sellick Bowl in Indianapolis, Indiana.
+The 2025 Butler Bulldogs football team represented Butler University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
+They were led by first-year head coach Kevin Lynch, who was hired after former coach Mike Uremovich left the program to become the head coach at Ball State.
+Lynch was assisted by first-year offensive coordinator Colin Johnson and first-year defensive coordinator Jordan Belfiori.
+The Bulldogs played their home games at the Bud and Jackie Sellick Bowl in Indianapolis, Indiana.